 Environmental and runoff responsibility

-Residential pressure cleaning does not just remove dirt from a surface.
-It also creates runoff.
-That runoff can carry detergents, loosened grime, algae, mould residue, oils, and fine sediment.
-Once it flows into a storm drain, it often goes straight to creeks, rivers, and coastal waters without treatment.
-That is why even a small driveway or patio cleaning can become an environmental issue if the water is not controlled.
+Residential pressure cleaning does more than lift dirt from a surface.
+It also creates runoff, and that runoff can carry detergents, loosened grime, algae, mould residue, oils, and fine sediment.
+If that dirty water reaches a stormwater drain, it can flow into local waterways without treatment.
+That is why even a small driveway, path, or patio cleaning job should be planned carefully from the start.

 How often should a home be pressure cleaned